John-Crosby/TrotlMix/README.md

-# TrotlMix
+## Open Stage Control Trotl Mix
 RME's TotalMix Remote controller for dummies
-## Open Stage Control Trotl Mix

 This is a proof-of-concept emulation of RME TotalMix Remote, based on https://github.com/jean-emmanuel/open-stage-control-mcu